Tornjak: Activities

 A Tornjak's exercise levels are usually not demanding, especially in the first 9–12 months (during the last intensive growth period).
 They prefer long walks without a leash and a lot of playing with other dogs.
 They will also be just as satisfied with only a 20-minute walk if their owner is in a hurry.
 Tornjaks learn quickly and do not forget easily; they happily perform tasks and are therefore easy to train.
 Strong and hardy, these dogs lie on the ground during the snowy winter nights and often get covered with snow without freezing due to their thick coats.
 They are primarily used for herding and protection of livestock.

-Care

-The Tornjak is not suited for apartment life.
-They need lots of space and will do best with at least a large yard.
-Because its thick coat protects it so well, it can cope well with living outdoors provided it has proper shelter.
-This breed is best suited to a family with space surrounding the home where it can attend to its own exercise needs.

-Climbing up and down stairs the first six months can ruin hock joints or lead to hip dysplasia.

-Tornjaks need early socialization.
-Early experiences (before 9 months of age) have a very significant effect throughout the dog's life.
-They need to be confronted with potentially frightening stimuli as early as possible to avoid later fear reactions.
-Traffic noise, big trucks, and buses will provoke fear reactions in adulthood if the Tornjak has not previously faced these situations as a puppy.
-At this early age, all Tornjak puppies have to meet as many unknown people as possible, and also other animals, dogs, and pets especially, to develop good and stable social behavior as an adult.

 Ban

-This breed is banned in Denmark.
+As of 2010, the owning, breeding, and importation of Tornjaks is banned in Denmark because they are classified as dangerous under the Danish Act on Dogs.
+The ban applies to anyone within Danish borders, even tourists.